Armastardo/OpenRectangleTemplate/README.md

 This templates requires for you to have a minium experience with Kicad and some EE basics.
 You can just download it as *.zip and start creating your own.
 Make sure you are using **Kicad 7**.
 ## To-do:
 - Write a more extensive guide.

+## Projects
+Small section to highlight proyects that were devveloped using this template.
+- [Open Rectangle Breakout](https://github.com/Armastardo/OpenRectangleBreakout) - Breakout board designed to make handwired builds easier.

 ## Acknowledgements:
 - [@Sleepdealr](https://github.com/Sleepdealr/) - For creating the [RP2040 design guide](https://github.com/Sleepdealr/RP2040-designguide) which this template is mostly based from